Are you searching for some answers?

 The thought of trying to limit screen time feels impossible.

-…but taking it away causes so much conflict that it’s easier to just let them have it.
+Taking screens away causes so much conflict that it’s easier to just let them have it.

 And it’s hard because you want to do right by your family, but in truth, you also spend more time than you’d like to on your devices.
+Which really means that you need help, too.

 Online Safety 101 with Lisa Honold was a great workshop!
 I learned about practical tools to build a culture of safety for our family-the online contracts, the filtering devices available for purchase, and services that allow parents to monitor and support a healthy relationship with screen time and being online.
 It was great for me and other parents to hear that it's normal to be unsure about how to navigate parenting in a digital age."